htwuto/PageReplacementAlgorithms/README.md

-Only thing you need to do is:
+The only thing you need to do is:
 ```
 python main.py
 ```